sesameintro/Chatbot-EE435/README.md

  The specific explanation is below: https://www.youtube.com/watch?v=liPYbGVuPWI

-The WordsClassification.ipynb is the final application on the NLP.
-Improvedresult.png is the final result of this jupyternotebook
+seq2seqchatbot is the final jupyternote book and you can see the result on it.